Samsung/tizen-docs/docs/application/vstools/tools/project-wizard.md

 When you create a new project with a specific template, the Project Wizard automatically creates the basic functionalities for the application based on the selected template.
 It also creates the default project files and folders.

-To create a Tizen .NET application project:
+To create a Tizen .NET application project, follow these steps:

 1. In the Visual Studio menu, select **File &gt; New &gt; Project**.
 2. In the **New Project Window** that appears, select **Installed &gt; Visual C#**.